Meditation

 Worries and concerns

-You are bothered if you have things that you wanted, and you are bothered if you don't have them.
-For example, if you have money there is a concern.
-You are worried, thinking about what you should do with this money and whether to invest it or not.
+You are bothered if you have things that you want and if you don't have them.
+For example, if you have money, you are worried about what you should do with it and whether to invest.

-If you invest, you are worried about whether it is growing or not or you feel anxious about the fluctuations in the stock market.
+If you invest, you may be worried about whether your money is growing or not, or you may feel anxious about stock market fluctuations.

 If you don't have money, you are also concerned.

-“'Liberation” is that total freedom wherein you are not bothered or concerned when things are there and you are not bothered even if they are not there.
+“'Liberation” is that total freedom in which you are not bothered or concerned when things are there, and you are not bothered even if they are not there.

 Look back at the times when you worried.
 Just imagine how you were five years ago on a particular day: